kickstand-ui/kickstand-ui/docs/components/card.md

 Adding these attributes will add a `<header>` element to the body of the card to wrap the title and subtitle.

+## Accessibility

+### ks-card

+Since cards tend to be stand-alone content from the main content, the `<ks-card>` element has the `role="article"` attribute.

+### ks-card-body

+When using the `card-title` and `card-subtitle` attributes, they will be wrapped in a `<heading>` tag to provide good semantics and structure for assistive technologies.

+### ks-card-footer

+The footer has the `role="contentinfo"` attribute added to it to provide assistive technologies with a landmark to let it know they have reached the end of the article and there is additional information or links that pertain to it.

 ## Properties

 ### `<ks-card>`